SeanCravener/wgu-java-frameworks-project/README.md

 H. Add validation for between or at the maximum and minimum fields.
 The validation must include the following:; -Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.; -Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.; -Display error messages when adding and updating parts if the inventory is greater than the maximum.

+    1. File: EnufPartsValidator.java - Line 36 - Added OR condition to existing if statement for checking if invetory drops below the set minimum inventory value.
+    2. File: MinimumInventoryValidator.java - Added File - Added validator for the set minimum inventory.
+    3. File: ValidMinimumInventory.java - Added File - Error message for minimum inventory validator.
+    4. File: MaximumInventoryValidator.java - Added File - Added validator for the set maximum inventory.
+    5. File: ValidMaximumInventory.java - Added File - Error message for maximum inventory validator.
+    6. File: Part.java - Line 4 to Line 5 - Imported validators for minimum and maximum inventory.
+    7. File: Part.java - Line 21 to Line 22 - Added reference to ValidMinimumInventory and ValidMaximumInventory validators.

 I. Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

+    1. File: PartTest.java - Line 104 to Line 138 - Added tests for the minimum and maximum field getters and setters.

 J. Remove the class files for any unused validators in order to clean your code.